Commerce Bancshares: History

 Appearing regularly on lists recognizing top banks, Commerce later added Colorado and Oklahoma to its banking footprint, with additional commercial offices throughout the Midwest and commercial payments services available in 48 states.
-In 2023, Commerce completed Commerce Bank Tower, a 15-story building adjacent to Commerce Bank's office building at 8000 Forsyth Blvd. in St. Louis.
+In 2023, Commerce completed Commerce Bank Tower, a 15-story building near Commerce Bank's office building at 8000 Forsyth Blvd. in St. Louis.

+On January 1, 2026, Commerce acquired FineMark Holdings, Inc., parent of FineMark National Bank & Trust, in an all-stock transaction valued at approximately $528.5 million.
+The acquisition expands Commerce's private banking and wealth management business, building on its presence in Florida and adding new locations in Arizona and South Carolina.
+Former FineMark branches now operate as FineMark Bank & Trust, a division of Commerce Bank.

 Lines of business

 Commerce Bank operates from 8000 and 8001 Forsyth Boulevard in St. Louis, one of two principal offices for the Missouri-based bank.

 Commercial Banking – Commerce Bank serves more than 12,000 businesses through its commercial banking and payments solutions.
 The bank's commercial services include corporate lending, merchant and commercial card products, payment and treasury solutions, leasing and international services, as well as business and government deposit, investment and cash management.
-The commercial banking business contributed 53% of Commerce Bank's pre-tax income in 2023.
+The commercial banking business contributed 47% of Commerce Bank's pre-tax income in 2024.

 Consumer Banking – Commerce Bank's consumer banking serves more than 800,000 households through 140+ branches, 250+ ATM locations, and digital solutions in online and mobile banking.
 The bank's consumer services include checking, savings, installment loans, personal mortgages, and debit and credit cards.

 Commerce Bank Tower at 8001 Forsyth Boulevard in St. Louis, Missouri, was completed in 2023.

-Private Wealth Management – Commerce Trust, a division of Commerce Bank, provides financial and tax planning, investment portfolio management, trust administration, and private banking services to high-net-worth individuals and institutions.
+Private Wealth and Institutional Asset Management – Commerce Trust, a division of Commerce Bank, provides financial and tax planning, investment portfolio management, trust administration, and private banking services to high-net-worth individuals and institutions.
 Commerce Family Office, an operating unit of Commerce Trust, provides financial and tax planning, investment consulting, trust administration, philanthropy and family governance to ultra-high-net-worth individuals.
-Commerce Trust ranked 20th in bank-managed trust companies in 2022, according to S&P Global Market Intelligence.
+Commerce Trust ranked 16th in bank-managed trust companies as of June 30, 2025, according to S&P Global Market Intelligence.